-There is no requirement that a party resists a sexual advance or request, but resistance is a clear demonstration of non-consent.
+There is no requirement that a party resists a sexual advance or request, but resistance is a clear demonstration of nonconsent.
 Sexual activity that is forced is, by definition, non-consensual, but non-consensual sexual activity does not, by definition, require force.
+"Intimidation" is the use of implied threats to overcome an individual's freedom of will to choose whether or not to participate in sexual activity or provide consent.
+Consent obtained by intimidation is not valid.